• Skip to primary navigation

 Several mushroom meatballs on top of spaghetti with yellow creamy sauce served on a black plate.
 A fork is taking on meatballs from the middle.

-• Drop them into our homemade marinara sauce and make spaghetti with “meatballs”.
+• Pasta: Drop them into our homemade marinara sauce and make spaghetti with “meatballs”.
 You can even pop it in the oven and top it with lots of grated parmesan cheese to turn it into a pasta bake or casserole.
+Check out our roundup of vegan pasta recipes for even more pasta ideas.

-• You can make a complete meal serving them with vegan mashed potatoes to the side, your favorite fried rice, or any combination of roasted veggies (asparagus, mushroom, root veggies).
+• With veggies: You can make a complete meal serving them with vegan mashed potatoes to the side, your favorite fried rice, or any combination of roasted veggies (roasted asparagus, mushroom, root veggies).

-• Make a vegan meatball sandwich with marinara sauce.
+• Sandwich: Make a vegan meatball sub with vegan marinara sauce.

-• Put them on a stick or skewer, add a dip (like vegan BBQ sauce) and serve them as appetizers.
+• Appetizer: Put them on a stick or skewer, and add a dip (like vegan BBQ sauce).

 • Drop them in your vegan mac and cheese.
 So yummy!

-• Replace falafel with these mushroom balls to make a delicious sandwich with maple tahini dressing.
+• Replace vegan falafel with these mushroom balls to make a delicious falafel sandwich with maple tahini dressing.

 • Add them to your vegan shakshuka to make it more filling.